-Spencer was a member of the music staff at Sarasota Opera between 2012 and 2017, where he served as both cover and assistant conductor to Victor DeRenzi and principal pianist/coach on nearly twenty productions.
+Spencer was a member of the music staff at Sarasota Opera between 2012 and 2017, where he served as both cover and assistant conductor to Victor DeRenzi, and principal pianist and coach on nearly twenty productions.
 Until 2016, Sarasota Opera was completing its Verdi Cycle, performing every available note that Verdi wrote.
-As a result, Spencer worked on seven Verdi productions, prepared and performed numerous Verdi works, and assisted in extensive research at the American Institute of Verdi Studies in New York, becoming well acquainted with Verdi’s life, style, and canon.
+As a result, Spencer assisted on several Verdi productions, prepared and performed numerous Verdi works, and conducted extensive research at the American Institute of Verdi Studies in New York, becoming well acquainted with Verdi’s life, style, and canon.

-In 2017, Spencer joined Des Moines Metro Opera as the associate/cover conductor to David Neely for Billy Budd, and conducted excerpts from Carmen and Die Meistersinger with orchestra.
-He subsequently returned in 2018 as the associate/cover conductor for Jonathan Dove’s Flight, conducting excerpts from Die Walküre with orchestra.
+In 2017, Spencer joined Des Moines Metro Opera as the associate conductor to David Neely for Billy Budd, conducting excerpts from Carmen and Die Meistersinger with orchestra.
+He subsequently returned in 2018 as the associate conductor for Jonathan Dove’s Flight, conducting excerpts from Die Walküre and La bohème with orchestra.

-As a guest conductor, Spencer has conducted Carmen with Sarasota Opera, the 4-act version of Verdi’s Don Carlo with Vocal Productions NYC, Le nozze di Figaro and La traviata with dell’Arte Opera, and the NY premiere of a new opera titled From My Mother’s Mother by Jeeyoung Kim.
+As a guest conductor, Spencer has conducted Carmen with Sarasota Opera, the 4-act version of Verdi’s Don Carlo with Vocal Productions NYC, Le nozze di Figaro , La clemenza di Tito, Salieri's Falstaff, and La traviata with dell’Arte Opera Ensemble, and the NY premiere of a new opera titled From My Mother’s Mother by Jeeyoung Kim.